 I also found the Internet Kill Switch and App Kill Switch to work well – no issues or problems to report.

-Mac OS leak tests – I ran the Mac OS clients through the same tests as above with the Windows client.
+Mac OS leak tests – I ran the Mac OS VPN clients through the same tests as above with the Windows client.
 The results were the same in that I did not find any leaks or problems.
 Additionally, the Mac OS kill switches worked correctly without any issues.

-NordVPN’s large and secure server network
+NordVPN’s server network

 High-speed colocated servers will set NordVPN apart from most other VPN providers.